louisbarrett/Eager-Locomotive/README.md

 ## Overview

   As of March 2019, Amazon Web Services does not have a way of easily analyzing the logs it's services produce.
-The native AWS solutions are difficult to search, offer little retention capability, and lacks robust alerting.
+The native AWS solutions are difficult to search, offer little retention capability, and lack robust alerting.

   The purpose of this project is to greatly simplify the process of deploying a basic security monitoring stack on AWS by defining the entire stack as a repeatable `Terraform` plan.